alexanderrich/exploration_consumption/doc/journal/paper.md

 the same qualities of temporal discounting were not involved.
 This would be expected particularly in situations where an extended bout of exploration is very likely to produce greater long term rewards.
-For example, going to college and selecting classes could be considered a series of exploratory choice among a variety of life paths.
+For example, going to college and selecting classes could be considered a series of exploratory choices among a variety of life paths.
 In this case, many students are likely highly confident that through this exploration they will find a life path more rewarding than those available without it, making college a more straightforward tradeoff between up-front costs